dime-worldbank/dimeanalytics/cloud-resources/README.md

 ### Use-case:

 _ITS/OIS always want to know the usecase.
-They are less interested in economic theory and justification for the study, and more interested in what function the cloud resource will have in your workflow._
+They are less interested in economic theory and justification for the study, and more interested in what function the cloud resource will have in your workflow.
+Such as storage of large or sensitive data, running regressions that can't run on your currently availible machines, etc._

 _This is also a great place to give an overview on where the data will come from, how it will be ingested in the system,